-The Caux Round Table envisions “a free, fair and prosperous global society built on the twin pillars of moral capitalism and responsible government.”
-They believe that “Moral Capitalism is the only system with the potential to meet the needs and aspirations of individuals, businesses, societies, and nations”
+The Caux Round Table for Moral Capitalism envisions “a free, fair and prosperous global society built on the twin pillars of moral capitalism and responsible government.”
+They believe that “moral capitalism is the only system with the potential to meet the needs and aspirations of individuals, businesses, societies, and nations”.

-“Conscious Capitalism” produces businesses that are “good, ethical, noble and heroic.”
-The organization helps companies become more conscious with “transformational experiences that inspire, educate and empower them to elevate humanity through business.”
+Conscious Capitalism produces businesses that are “good, ethical, noble and heroic.”
+The organization helps companies become more conscious with “transformational experiences that inspire, educate and empower them to elevate humanity through business“.

 The founder of Economy for the Common Good proposes a thorough overhaul of our capitalist system.
 In the world he envisions “companies still earn profits.
 But they are driven not by revenues and costs, but by their Common Good Balance Sheet.”